 Welcome to the Year 4 Class Page!

-We hope you have had a relaxing Christmas, and are now ready to start the new academic year, with Miss Painter and Mrs Donnelly.
+We hope you have had a relaxing Easter break, and are now ready to start the Summer Term, with Mrs Wilde and Mrs Donnelly

 Parents click on link to find out about Curriculum information

 On Monday 5th February 2018, we went on our class trip to RAF Cosford.
 We had a very busy but enjoyable day visiting the Cold War Museum and our workshop, The Spirit of the Blitz.

 A big thank you to all children for their enthusiasm towards learning and their impeccable behaviour!